rwieruch/blog_robinwieruch_content/getting-started-github-graphql-api.md

 {{% read_before_2 "This tutorial is part 1 of 3 in this series."
 "Part 2:" "A complete React with GraphQL Tutorial" "https://www.robinwieruch.de/react-with-graphql-tutorial/" "Part 3:" "A complete React with Apollo and GraphQL Tutorial" "https://www.robinwieruch.de/react-graphql-apollo-tutorial/" %}}

 Step-by-step is often the easiest way learn something new, so it's fortunate that learning GraphQL in JavaScript teaches both the client and the server-side of an application.
 Seeing both sides of the web transactions is useful, but the catch is you have to learn two environments.
-The step-by-step mentality can be difficult to apply here, so I encourage newcomers to start client-side, by consuming a third-party GraphQL API, before the server side, which is using a GraphQL server.
+The step-by-step mentality can be difficult to apply here, so I encourage newcomers to start with a client-side application by consuming a third-party GraphQL API before the server side, which uses a GraphQL server.

 {{% a_blank "GitHub" "https://github.com" %}} is one of the first major tech brands to adopt GraphQL.
 They even managed to {{% a_blank "release" "https://githubengineering.com/the-github-graphql-api" %}} a public GraphQL API {{% a_blank "(official documentation)" "https://developer.github.com/v4" %}}, which is quite popular among developers, because most are familiar enough with GitHub from using it for their own projects.

 In this chapter, I hope to cover everything you need to get started with GitHub's GraphQL API, and learning to use GraphQL in JavaScript from a client-side perspective.
 You should gain understanding about GitHub's terminology, and how to consume account data using its GraphQL API.
 There are a few more applications we will implement with the GraphQL API, so it makes sense to invest time into this section to avoid any fundamental mistakes.

 {{% chapter_header "Feeding the API with Data on GitHub" "github-api-data" %}}

 If you don't have an account on GitHub yet, follow [this guide](https://www.robinwieruch.de/git-essential-commands/) to sign up, follow a beginner's tour, and about a few essential commands for the terminal.
 This might come in handy if you decide to share projects with others on GitHub in the future.
 It is a good way to showcase a development portfolio to potential clients or hiring companies.

 For our interactions with GitHub's GraphQL API, you will use your own account with information to read/write from/to this data.
 Before that, complete your GitHub profile by providing additional information so you can recongnize it later when it is read by the API.

 ### Exercises:

-* create a GitHub account if you don't have one
+* Create a GitHub account if you don't have one
-* provide additional information for your GitHub profile
+* Provide additional information for your GitHub profile

 {{% sub_chapter_header "GitHub Repositories" "github-repository" %}}

 You can also create repositories on GitHub.
 In the words of their official glossary: *"A repository is the most basic element of GitHub.
 They're easiest to imagine as a project's folder.
 A repository contains all of the project files (including documentation), and stores each file's revision history.
-Repositories can have multiple collaborators and can be either public or private."* {{% a_blank "GitHub's glossary" "https://help.github.com/articles/github-glossary/" %}} will explain the key terms--repository, issue, clone, fork, push--which are necessary to follow along with the upcoming sections.
+Repositories can have multiple collaborators and can be either public or private."* {{% a_blank "GitHub's glossary" "https://help.github.com/articles/github-glossary/" %}} will explain the key terms--repository, issue, clone, fork, push--which are necessary to follow along with the upcoming chapters to learn about GraphQL.
 Basically a repository is the place for application source code that can be shared with others.
-I encourage you to put a few of your projects into GitHub repositories, so you can access them all later with what you've learned about their GraphQL API
+I encourage you to put a few of your projects into GitHub repositories, so you can access them all later with what you've learned about their GraphQL API.

 If you don't have any projects to upload, you can always 'fork' repositories from other GitHub users and work on copies of them.
 A fork is basically a clone of a repository where you can add changes without altering the original.
 There are many public repositories on GitHub that can be cloned to your local machine or forked to your list so you can get an understanding of the mechanic through experimentation.
 For example, if you visit {{% a_blank "my GitHub profile" "https://github.com/rwieruch" %}}, you can see all my public repositories, though not all of these are mine, because some of them are just forks of others.
-Feel free to fork these repositories if you'd like to use them as practice, and if you'd like them to be accessible via GitHub's GraphQL API later.
+Feel free to fork these repositories if you'd like to use them as practice, and if you'd like them to be accessible via GitHub's GraphQL API from your own account.

 ### Exercises: